Survey of Automated Vulnerability Detection and Exploit Generation Techniques in Cyber Reasoning Systems: Background

 \subsubsection{Limitations Of Dynamic Symbolic Execution}

 Dynamic symbolic execution is so powerful because it can trigger specific application states using learned path constraints, making it an ideal technique for discovering vulnerabilities in binary code \cite{Shoshitaishvili}.
 This characteristic makes it a commonly used technique in well known binary analysis tools such as CUTE \cite{Sen2005}, Klee \cite{Cadar2008} and FuzzBALL \cite{Martignoni2012}.
-However, dynamic symbolic execution suffers from a problem known as path explosion, where by new paths are created at every new branch.
-This can lead to an exponential number of paths to be explored and hence makes dynamic symbolic analysis computationally expensive, hence limiting the scalability of analysis systems that use this technique as it's only mechanism of path exploration.
+However, dynamic symbolic execution suffers from a problem known as path explosion, whereby new paths are created at every new branch.
+This can lead to an exponential number of paths to be explored and which makes dynamic symbolic analysis computationally expensive, hence limiting the scalability of analysis systems that use this technique as its only mechanism of path exploration.

 A modern approach to combat these limitations is to combine both concrete and symbolic execution, a technique known concolic execution \cite{Cadar2013}.
 Another approach combines the use of dynamic symbolic execution and fuzzing to create a ``guided'' fuzzer \cite{Stephens2016} or assisted fuzzer.
 This technique uses dynamic symbolic execution to drive path exploration by giving it the task of augmenting input and feeding it back to the fuzzer.
 The aim of this technique is to minimize the use of an expensive operation such a dynamic symbolic execution, and use cheaper operations such as fuzzing to get better code coverage when exploring applications for vulnerabilities.
 This technique is used by Driller \cite{Stephens2016}, where by it selectively uses dynamic symbolic execution to perform path exploration in order to detect vulnerabilities.
 Driller is key component in the Mechanical Phish Cyber Reasoning System \cite{DARPA}, \cite{Stephens2016}.